 We believe that to advance science and sustainability, we need their input, their creativity and innovation.

 We see incarcerated students and technicians as full partners, and have as at least as much to learn from them as they do from visiting experts and administrators.
 Toward this end, our activities focus on five areas:

 We inspire and train inmates and correctional staff through programs designed to improve prison sustainability and connect participants to the larger world of science and conservation.
 Our instructors range from biologists and farmers to business entrepreneurs and green energy experts.

 Another SPP priority is tracking and evaluating our work.
-We document how our programs are received and the many outcomes: reductions in energy consumption, numbers of frogs raised and lectures offered, and pounds of produce donated.
+We document how our programs are received and the many outcomes: reductions in energy consumption, numbers of frogs raised and workshops offered, and pounds of produce donated.
 We also work with professional evaluators and students to assess the impacts of SPP on knowledge, behavior and attitudes of all participants.